-Try this Mexican inspired marinated chicken by combining Chocolate balsamic, EVOO, chopped fresh red chillies, minced garlic, ground corriander, ground cumin, salt and pepper.
+Try this Mexican inspired marinated chicken by combining Chocolate balsamic, EVOO, chopped fresh red chilies, minced garlic, ground coriander, ground cumin, salt and pepper.
 Marinate for at least 2 hours then bake, Garnish with sesame seeds.
-Serve with fresh chopped corriander and a wedge of lime along side cooked rice.
+Serve with fresh chopped coriander and a wedge of lime along side cooked rice.

 Drizzle over baked desserts

-Add a unique touch to baked goods by drizzling this balsamic over brownies, blondies, or fruit-filled pastries.
+Add a unique touch to baked goods by drizzling this balsamic over brownies, blondes, or fruit-filled pastries.

 Unique accompaniment to aged cheese

 To add an unexpected element to cheese platters simply drizzle this balsamic over pieces of hard, aged cheese.
-Pairs best with Pamigiano Reggiano, Asiago, or even a sharp Gouda.
+Pairs best with Parmigiana Reggiano, Asiago, or even a sharp Gouda.